FGaragnani/Ararita/README.md

 ![Title](https://user-images.githubusercontent.com/101595335/235752910-d8e160a0-c3e9-4a5d-abf8-e94362007559.png)

-Inspired by classic videogames such as **Final Fantasy I** and **Phantasy Star II**, Ararita follows as a turn-based RPG with a specific focus to character personalization.
+Inspired by classic videogames such as **Final Fantasy** and **Phantasy Star** sagas, Ararita follows as a turn-based RPG with a specific focus to character personalization.

 This project was done for the 'Programmazione ad Oggetti e Lab.' course at UniMORE.